KevinArmbruster/AutoML-Information-Needs/README.md

-# Human-in-the-Loop AutoML: Information Needs and Usage Patterns
+# Human-in-the-Loop AutoML: Goals and Information Needs

 If you want, feel free to scan a summarized [project description](Project%20Description.md), including the motivation, goals and targeted results.

 ## Getting Started